Citrus Herb Panko Crusted Cod

 Line a baking pan with parchment paper.
 Place the fish fillets on the baking pan.
 Season each fillet with salt and pepper to taste.
 Add equal amounts of the panko mixture on each fillet.
 Press lightly so the coating stays on the fillets.
 Place baking pan in the oven.

 Bake about 10-15 minutes, depending on thickness, until the breadcrumbs are a golden brown and the fish is thoroughly cooked.
 When cut into the center, they will start to flake and be opaque.
 Don’t overcook or they will be tough.
 Serve immediately.
 We like a dollop of our own Sheffield’s Tartar Sauce.
 Click HERE for the recipe.
+We also have a Creole Remoulade Sauce Recipe which is also an excellent condiment for this dish or any seafood.
+For the recipe, please click HERE.
 A side of herbed or wild rice, and some seasonable vegetables or asparagus makes for a nice meal.